-- Lectures and clinical clerkship have been made compulsory in the courses of MBBS and BSc (Nursing) at the FHCS. - Those who fail to attend any of the above are advised to submit their excuse immediately upon coming back.
+- Lectures and clinical clerkships are compulsory in the MBBS and BScHons (Nursing) degree programmes at the FHCS. - Those who fail to attend any of the above are advised to submit their excuse immediately upon coming back.
 It is preferable to get prior permission if the leave is planned. - A Medical Certificate will be accepted as an excuse only if submitted within two weeks after the leave. - Those failing to attend more than 80% in the lectures and 100% in clinical will not be allowed to sit the relevant examinations. - A student who becomes pregnant during the course of study is strongly advised to take adequate care of herself during the 3rd trimester and to observe the 84 days maternity leave after child birth.
 This leave will be considered as medical leave.